Red Flag 21-3 to dominate the sky in route to a stronger force

 |1

-This work, Red Flag 21-3 to dominate the sky in route to a stronger force [Image 3 of 3], by TSgt Robert Hicks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Red Flag 21-3 to dominate the sky in route to a stronger force, by TSgt Robert Hicks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT